minghan9456/inter-process-communication-practice/README.md

 ```

 ### TODO
 * if has too many I/O, shared memory process has the problem about `too many open files` on mac OS.
+(But not happen on docker image node:16)